cs480x-21c/final/README.md

 All the necessary files for this project are in this repository:
 - index.html and final.html are the code files; index.html has the embedded video displayed with a link to final.html which has the visualization
 - The data is found in the /data folder in the combined.csv file
-- The process book is saved as a pdf
+- The process book is saved as final_progress_book.pdf

+The goal of this project is to develop a gene expression analysis tool used to compare brain regions and gene expression.
+This tool will be used by bioinformaticians working in transcriptomics to analyze gene expression in the frontal cortex, visual cortex, and cerebellum.
+It was built from a healthy dataset containing 34,899 cells to serve as a control sample.
+We used JavaScript D3 to create interactive scatter plots with multiple views for each brain region and gene type.

 Technical Achievements
 ---